VKostoulas/VKostoulas/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Phd student at the Leiden University Medical Center
+- 🔭 I’m currently a Phd student at the Leiden University Medical Center.
 - 😄  Studying Segmentation Models suitable for Medical Images.

 - 📫 How to reach me: